dimasbagussusilo/bestshield-email-campaign/README.md

-# tamakun — high-throughput promotional email sender (dry run)
+# Bestshield | Tamakun — high-throughput promotional email sender (dry run)

 A single-file Go program that delivers a personalized promotional email to **1,000,000** customer addresses **as fast as reasonably possible**, as a